Stereotypes of groups within the United States: Athletes

-While the stereotype of African Americans as criminals continues to persist in our society, there are other stereotypes of African Americans such as athletes.
+While the stereotype of African Americans as criminals continues to persist in our society, there are other stereotypes of African Americans such as athletes and/or hip hop stars.
 Black athletes are often noted for having a "natural ability" and are stereotyped as being physical specimens.
-This myth has become more prevalent in the wake of statistics showing African Americans comprising 71.8% of the NBA (National Basketball Association) and 57.5% of the NFL, as of 2022.
-In an attempt to rationalize black excellence and success in these fields stereotypes about black people being physically gifted arose.
-This stereotype has been used to undermine the success of Black athletes, attributing their success to an ability that innately have and shifts the focus away from the hard work they put in.
-Additionally this stereotype implies that while Black athletes rely on their "natural ability" their white counterparts rely on intellect instead, an untrue belief stemming from this stereotype.
+This myth has become more prevalent in the wake of statistics showing African Americans comprising 71.8% of the National Basketball Association and 57.5% of the National Football League, as of 2022.
+In an attempt to rationalize black excellence and success in these fields, stereotypes about black people being physically gifted arose.
+This stereotype has been used to undermine the success of Black athletes, attributing their success to an ability that they innately have and shifting the focus away from the hard work they put in.
+Additionally this stereotype implies that while Black athletes rely on their "natural ability," their white counterparts rely on intellect instead, an untrue belief stemming from this stereotype.

 Hispanic and Latino Americans

-Job Stealers
+Job stealers

-Stereotypes of Latin Americans largely stems from the negative sentiment surrounding immigration, and the stereotype that Latin Americans come to the United States illegally.
+Stereotypes of Latin Americans largely stem from the negative sentiment surrounding immigration, and the stereotype that Latin Americans come to the United States illegally.
 A common stereotype is the belief that Hispanics are "stealing jobs".
-This is a stereotype that directly came from the anti-immigration sentiment and was fueled by politicians such as President Trump who said, "They’re taking our jobs.
-They’re taking our manufacturing jobs.
-They’re taking our money.
-They’re killing us.”
-While Hispanics and Latino men have the highest labor force participation rates of any demographic in the United States, a poll by the pew research center found that 77% of adults believe that undocumented immigrants mostly fill jobs U.S. citizens do not want.
+This is a stereotype that directly came from the anti-immigration sentiment and was fueled by politicians such as U.S. president Donald Trump, who said, "They're taking our jobs.
+They're taking our manufacturing jobs.
+They're taking our money.
+They're killing us.”
+While Hispanics and Latino men have the highest labor force participation rates of any demographic in the United States.
+A poll by the Pew Research Center found that 77% of adults believe that undocumented immigrants mostly fill jobs U.S. citizens do not want.
 Specifically among Hispanics, 88% say undocumented immigrants mostly fill jobs U.S. citizens do not want.

 Lazy

 Hispanic and Latino Americans have also been stereotyped as being lazy and irresponsible.
-This claim has been spread around for over 100 years as it was used by the New York Times in 1879, referring to "Lazy Mexicans" in a headline.
+This claim has been around for over 100 years; in 1879, the New York Times referred to "Lazy Mexicans" in a headline.
 This claim continues to be used by political pundits such as conservative commentator Ann Coulter, who claimed it was a waste of time to try and get Latinos to vote because they are lazy.
-This claim has been largely debunked, the Organization for Economic Cooperation and Development found that on average, Mexicans worked 2,246 hours in 2015, exceeding all other countries involved in the study, including the average American, who worked 1,790 hours in 2015.
+This claim has been largely debunked.
+The Organization for Economic Cooperation and Development found that on average, Mexicans worked 2,246 hours in 2015, exceeding all other countries involved in the study, including the average American, who worked 1,790 hours in 2015.
 Additionally Hispanic men were found more likely to participate in the workforce than whites in America.

 Criminals

 Latin American men are typically stereotyped as being violent and criminals, a stereotype that is reinforced in English speaking television shows in the United States.
-One prominent example is the show Breaking Bad, where many of the drug dealers and gang members in the show are of Hispanic heritage and are referred to in derogatory terms such as "beaner", a slur against Mexicans.
+One prominent example is the show "Breaking Bad"; many of the drug dealers and gang members in the show are of Hispanic heritage and are referred to in derogatory terms such as "beaner", a slur against Mexicans.